MicrosoftDocs/customer-voice/cv-docs/sign-up-trial.md

 # Sign up for a free trial

 Dynamics 365 Customer Voice offers a free 30-day trial.
-After a quick setup, you will have access to many of the app's key features.
-After the trial period ends, you'll need a paid license to continue using Dynamics 365 Customer Voice.
-For information on purchasing Dynamics 365 Customer Voice licenses, go to [Purchase Dynamics 365 Customer Voice](purchase.md).
+After a quick sign-up, you'll have access to many of the app's key features.
+After the trial period ends, you'll need a paid license to continue using Customer Voice.
+For information on purchasing Customer Voice licenses, go to [Purchase Dynamics 365 Customer Voice](purchase.md).

 > [!NOTE]
 > The Dynamics 365 Customer Voice trial isn't available in the US Government Community Cloud.

 **To sign up for the trial**:

-1. Go to the [trial overview page](https://dynamics.microsoft.com/customer-voice/overview/) and select **Try for free** .
+1. Go to the [trial overview page](https://dynamics.microsoft.com/customer-voice/overview/) and select **Try for free**.

 2. Follow the onscreen guidance to enter your work or school email address, and your contact information.

    The trial takes a few moments to load, then you can start using the app.

 ## Experience for a trial or new user